 Creation is the act of making something that wasn't here the day before.
-I'm trying to grow and expand my knowledge, learning different types of art and studying the masters will not only help with the composition of my photographs but I will actively think about the background, whether there are distractions that can or should be avoided to make a more pleasing image.
+I'm trying to grow and expand my knowledge, learning different types of art and studying the masters will not only help with the composition of my photographs but I will actively think about the background, whether there are distractions that can or should be avoided so you can make a more pleasing photograph.

 I don't want to be an automatic photographer, I always use Manual mode so that I'm in total control of the light, light is the only essential element to photography.
 Without light, there is nothing for depth, contrast, or shaping.
 We can modify, diffuse, soften, and reflect the light we use to create a stunning portrait.
 Its light that can create a vision in my mind, recreating what was seen in a dream or in wondering can be that can set me apart from others in my field.